-Sarah Lay is a digital strategist, experience designer and content specialist as well as a writer and speaker.
+Sarah Lay is a digital strategist, experience designer and customer experience writer as well as a journalist, record label boss and speaker.
 She has worked across the public and private sector with councils, the NHS and high street brands as well as having run her own consultancy and PR agency.
 She is focused on user and data driven experience, has designed and delivered large award-winning transformation projects and been recognised as a Digital Leader.

 She is also a freelance music journalist, editor, record label co-owner and author.
-Both sides of her career have successfully run side by side over the last two decades during which she has worked in-house and as a consultant across Digital for organisations and companies including Nottinghamshire County Council, Derbyshire County Council, NHS, Northcliffe Newspapers and Boots UK as well as running her own record label Reckless Yes, founding an independent culture publication for Derbyshire, and spent five years as editor of Louder Than War.
+Both sides of her career have successfully run side by side over the last two decades during which she has worked in-house and as a consultant across Digital for organisations and companies including Nottinghamshire County Council, Derbyshire County Council, the NHS, Northcliffe Newspapers and Boots UK as well as running her own independent and ethical record label Reckless Yes.
+In music journalism she founded an independent culture publication for Derbyshire, launched a long-form music journalism site, and spent five years as editor of Louder Than War.

 Sarah Lay – Digital Strategist and Journalist